Empathy and Compassion in Healthcare

-Below are three best practices that can be implemented to help establish a more empathetic approach to patient care.
+Below are three best practices to help establish a more empathetic approach to patient care.

 2. Positive Gestures

+Body language makes the difference.
 Expressing empathy and compassion include the use of nonverbal cues and positive gestures such as open body language, listening, making eye contact, taking notes, or repeating what a patient says to confirm understanding.
-Positive gestures demonstrate empathy and reaffirm that the patient is being listened too.
+A pleasant smile and other positive gestures demonstrate empathy and reaffirm that the patient is being listened to.

 3. Ask for Feedback

-Providing patients with the opportunity to share their thoughts is an important part of effective communication.
-Open-ended questions such as “What do you think?” or “How do you feel about that?” are effective ways to engage patients in an open discussion while demonstrating compassionate care.
-To determine how well the care team is providing empathetic patient care – systematically ask the patient.
+Be quick to listen.
+Providing patients with an opportunity to share their thoughts is an important part of effective communication.
+When it’s the patient’s turn to talk, as the care-team member, using the adage of, “be slow to speak and quick to listen” works well.
+Asking open-ended questions such as “Tell me what YOU think?” or “How do YOU feel about that?” are effective ways to engage patients in open-ended discussions.
+Allowing patients to talk openly and candidly, without correction or interruption, demonstrates compassion.
+It’s easy to determine how well your care team is providing empathetic patient care, simply ask your patients.
 The use of a real-time patient feedback system with built-in service recovery functionality has demonstrated improved, and sustained levels of patient loyalty.

-Empathy and compassionate care is not only the responsibility of the healthcare provider, but is also the responsibility of every member of the care team.
+Empathy and compassionate care are the responsibility of the healthcare provider AND it is also the responsibility of every member of the care team.
 Patients spend a significant portion of their time interacting with the nurses, medical assistants, and receptionists.
 These interactions can provide many opportunities for demonstrating compassion and empathy toward patients.
-Therefore, training, encouraging, and ensuring support staff engage in compassionate, empathetic patient care will significantly influence a patient’s overall experience.
+Therefore, training, encouraging, and ensuring support staff engages in compassionate, empathetic patient care will significantly influence a patient’s overall experience.